wormhole-foundation/example-native-token-transfers/evm/README.md

 2. **Rate Limit**

-A transfers can be rate-limited (see [here](../README.md#rate-limiting-and-cancel-flows) for more details), both on the source and destination chains.
+A transfer can be rate-limited (see [here](../README.md#rate-limiting-and-cancel-flows) for more details) both on the source and destination chains.
 If a transfer is rate-limited on the source chain and the `shouldQueue` flag is enabled, it is added to an outbound queue.
 The transfer can be released after the configured `_rateLimitDuration` has expired via the [`completeOutboundQueuedTransfer`] method.
 The `OutboundTransferQueued` and `OutboundTransferRateLimited` events are emitted.

 If the client attempts to release the transfer from the queue before the expiry of the `rateLimitDuration`, the contract reverts with a `OutboundQueuedTransferStillQueued` error.

-Similarly, tranfers that are rate-limited on the destination chain are added to an inbound queue.
+Similarly, transfers that are rate-limited on the destination chain are added to an inbound queue.
 These transfers can be released from the queue via the [`completeInboundQueuedTransfer`] method.
 The `InboundTransferQueued` event is emitted.

 If the client attempts to release the transfer from the queue before the expiry of the `rateLimitDuration`, the contract reverts with a `InboundQueuedTransferStillQueued` error.